The things that really matter

 Good morning everyone,

-Our theme for this month: “Heaven”
+Our theme for this month: “Sanctification”

-Our thought for today: “The intermediate heaven”
+Our thought for today: “We are better together”

 God bless,